BYO-UPM/CT-COVID/README.md

 This repository accompanies the paper:

-> **Bayesian Screening and Explainable Localization of Lung Lesions from CT Scans**
+> **Bayesian automatic screening of pneumonia and lung lesions localization from CT scans.
+A combined method toward a more user-centred and explainable approach**
-> *Álvaro Moure Prado et al., bioRxiv, April 2025*
+> *Álvaro Moure Prado et al., IEEE Access, October, 2025*

 ### Abstract